DeccanX/Prompt-Amplifier/paper/PRIME_Paper.md

 3. **Configuration insights**: Chunk sizes of 100-200 characters optimize retrieval precision (+27%), while k=3-5 provides the best balance of context breadth and relevance.

+4. **Query complexity insight**: Surprisingly, complex natural language queries outperform simple keyword queries by 92% (0.530 vs 0.276), suggesting users should be encouraged to write fuller queries.

+5. **Hybrid retrieval**: Pure vector retrieval outperforms hybrid (BM25 + vector) approaches for specialized corpora, though hybrid may benefit larger, heterogeneous collections.

-4. **Caching for production**: Our caching layer provides up to 1,391× speedup for repeated queries, essential for interactive applications.
+6. **Caching for production**: Our caching layer provides up to 1,944× speedup for repeated queries, essential for interactive applications with query patterns.

-5. **Complementary generators**: Claude excels at structure, GPT-4o at readability, and Gemini at specificity and overall quality (0.751).
+7. **Complementary generators**: Claude excels at structure (0.80), GPT-4o at readability (1.0), and Gemini at specificity and overall quality (0.751), suggesting value in task-specific selection.

 **Impact**: PRIME reduces the expertise required for effective LLM interaction.
 Rather than learning prompt engineering techniques, users can simply ask natural questions and receive well-structured prompts that elicit high-quality responses.
 The framework is available as an open-source Python library with comprehensive documentation.